What Does A Public Ivy Education Mean to Me?

 - Miami’s four year graduation rate is 20th in the nation among public colleges and universities and 1st among publics in Ohio.
 Our six-year graduation rate is in the top 35 nationally, among public universities.

-- Miami's overall retention rate of 91.8% ranks it among the best in the nation for students returning for their sophomore year; our domestic students of color retention rate is also 91.8%.
+- Miami's overall retention rate of 91.8% ranks it among the best in the nation for students returning for their sophomore year.

 Active and ambitious students